syevt/ecomm/README.md

   ```ruby
   config.catalog_path = '/home/index'
   ```
   8. Ecomm mailer sends an email to the user after the order is completed.
-Among other details it contains a link pointing to the order detais within your app, so the user may see the order's details, totals, status, etc. This means there should exist a kind of orders controller in your app.
+Among other details it contains a link pointing to the order details within your app, so the user may see the order's details, totals, status, etc. This means there should exist a kind of orders controller in your app.
 This setting requires the appropriate route helper's name. `order_url` is used as default:
   ```ruby
   config.completed_order_url_helper_method = 'order_url'
   ```